Ask a Professor: Georgia’s NPs and the Fight for Full Practice Authority

 “I think ultimately we will get to full practice authority,” Dr. Reinoso says.
 “It’s a slow process, especially in Georgia, but with ongoing education regarding NP education and practice it is very achievable.”

-Georgia was close to passing legislation that would’ve made it an APRN compact state — in essence, allowing Georgia’s APRNs to have their license to practice recognized in other states who’ve passed similar legislation, and vice versa — but after passing the House and Senate, the bill was killed for lack of detail around implementation.
+In 2023, Georgia was close to passing legislation that would’ve made it an APRN compact state — in essence, allowing Georgia’s APRNs to have their license to practice recognized in other states who’ve passed similar legislation, and vice versa — but after passing the House and Senate, the bill was killed for lack of detail around implementation.
 That bill would’ve had many positive impacts for Georgia’s APRNs and their patients.
 Its defeat was a major disappointment.
-Other, more progressive legislation has failed to make it far.

 “If you’re ranked towards the bottom of the nation when it comes to healthcare and physician shortages, you would think it would be a no-brainer to expand practice and get those patients the preventative care and the mental health services that they need,” Dr. Reinoso says.
 “But for some reason or another, it doesn’t move forward with our legislature, unfortunately.”

 In April 2024, Georgia’s governor signed HB557 into law.
 It authorizes APRNs, after one year of post-licensure clinical experience, to prescribe Schedule II substances such as hydrocodone, oxycodone, or compounds thereof in emergency situations (though not to exceed five-day supply for individuals 18 years of age or older).
 It also authorizes APRNs to write orders for disability parking permits.
-While these authorizations must be included in the APRN’s nurse protocol agreement, they are a significant win in the overall battle for more progressive legislation.
-The state’s NPs hope it’s a sign of more to come.
+While these authorizations must be included in the APRN’s nurse protocol agreement, they are a moderate win in the overall battle for more progressive legislation.

 Matt Zbrog